ZILtoid1991/iota/README.md

 ### Windows

 Only WASAPI output is supported at the moment, but it seems to work correctly.
 Buffer overflow protection is done through spinning in a loop alongside with the wait.
 It's not nice, but works, and eliminates possible issues from inconsistent buffer sizes.
-This might be a source of some audio glitches if my ears don't cheat.

 Deinitialization is automatic through destructors and bug free.
 Windows-specific error-codes are handled as should.